-CO Code reservation is only permitted if the Code Applicant can demonstrate the reservation of a CO Code is essential to accommodate technical or planning constraints or pending regulatory approval of a tariff to provide service.
-Good faith efforts shall be made to eliminate or to minimize the number of reserved CO Codes.
+CO Code reservation is only permitted if the Code/Block Applicant can demonstrate the reservation of a Code/Block is essential to accommodate technical or planning constraints or pending regulatory approval of a tariff to provide service.
+Good faith efforts shall be made to eliminate or to minimize the number of reserved CO Codes/Blocks.
 Special requirements exist in an NPA Jeopardy Condition.

+NOTE THAT NO FURTHER CHANGES HAVE BEEN MADE TO SECTION 4.4 AS THE CSCN NEEDS TO DECIDE WHETHER BLOCK RESERVATION IS PERMISSIBLE.

 In order to reserve a CO Code, the Code Applicant must submit a Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) certifying that a need exists for a CO Code reservation and providing a proposed Effective Date for CO Code Activation which is within twelve months from the date of the initial application.
 The Code Applicant must subsequently submit a second Part 1 Form to apply for the assignment of the reserved CO Code.
 See Appendix C for timelines.